Around the turn of the third millenium, people thought about what a short

-The son of Miles Sullivan confirmed that Albert
+The son of Miles Sullivan has confirmed that Albert

 Einstein could not figure out the operating principle of the toy when he was

-first confronted to it.
+first confronted with it (in 1922).
 Neither could most physicists...

 The fluid contained in the vessel (which is usually colored)

 must have a fairly high vapor pressure at room

 temperature.
 The US patent (1946) mentions

 (Freon-11) before its harmful impact on the environment was recognized.

 Nowadays, dichloromethane is

 most commonly used (it's a moderately hazardous substance heralded as